jmeyer1980/TWG-GridLayerEditor/README.md

 2. **Edit Layer Names**
    - Use the Grid Layer Editor window to customize or apply presets.
+     - If you wish to use the default layers, then the following layers should be added to the layer and tag manager
+       - Parallax5
+       - Parallax4
+       - Parallax3
+       - Parallax2
+       - Parallax1
+       - DeepOcean
+       - Ocean
+       - ShallowWater
+       - Background2
+       - Background1
+       - BackgroundProps
+       - Floor
+       - FloorProps
+       - WalkableGround
+       - WalkableProps
+       - Hazards
+       - Foreground
+       - ForegroundProps
+       - OverheadProps
+       - RoomMasking
+       - Blending

 3. **Create Grids**
    - Use menu or hierarchy context options under `Tiny Walnut Games` to create: